1880s Bustle Era Hat Online Class

 “Huge thanks to you, Jennifer.
 Very well done.
 This has been a great class and my skill level overall has improved because of it. ~Amy Osterholm

-Includes private group training, bi-weekly access to instructor, and connection with other Victorian costumers!
+Includes private group training, access to instructor, and connection with other Victorian costumers!

-Please note: pattern & supplies and class access are NOT included in workshop fee.
+Please note: pattern & supplies are NOT included in workshop fee.

 Upon successful registration (within 24 hours), students will receive an invitation for how to join the Facebook group.
 The fun begins right away!

 Be part of this exciting program of online Historical Sewing classes!
-To be notified when registration opens again for another session, signup on this page.
 Take your costuming skills to a higher level.
 I’ll see you soon!

-Jennifer Rosbrugh, DBA HistoricalSewing.com, is an affiliate of Amazon.com and Truly Victorian.
+Jennifer Rosbrugh, DBA HistoricalSewing.com, is an affiliate of Amazon.com and American Duchess.